localpreservation/presentations/2016-09-09-localpastnyc.md

 Note:

-Creating a two-way educational environment.
+We are creating a two-way educational environment.
+Molly and I are going to teach a few things; we are all going to learn a few things; we are all going to try making a thing.

 1. Teaching:
   - How open educational resources work